In recent times, especially during the lockdown period, did you adopt a pet?

 From 2014 to 2016, we were building Peepal Farm and there was no time left for anything else.
 In 2016, we introduced the herbs which we grow on our farm and gradually we expanded our product range.
 Currently, we have four product categories,

-- Vegan Kitchen Products – We make them in our kitchen, this includes food items like snacks, peanut butter, chocolate spread.
+- Vegan Kitchen Products – We make them in our kitchen, this includes food items like snacks, peanut butter, and chocolate spread.

 - Products procured from Local Farmers – We acquire from the local farmers, for example, if we get good quality organic rice, we would introduce that into our product range.